aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/training/neuron-distributed-programming-guide.rst

        # Here we use clip_grad_norm from neuronx_distributed as that
        # can handle tensor parallel ranks
        clip_grad_norm(model.parameters(), max_norm)
-       # For the optimzer step, we have to pass the data_parallel group
+       # For the optimizer step, we have to pass the data_parallel group
        xm.optimizer_step(
-           optimzer,
+           optimizer,
            groups=parallel_state.get_data_parallel_group(as_list=True)
        )
        optimizer.zero_grad()